jganitzer/robot_tools/README.md

 # Robot Arm Lifting Capacity Calculator

 Simulation of the lifting capacity of a robot arm.
-It calculates joint torques based on user-defined joint angles and payload, checks motor torque limits, and visualizes valid reach points for various payloads.
+It calculates joint torques based on user-defined joint angles and payload, checks motor torque limits, and visualizes valid reach points.

 ## Usage